calcinai/incephption/README.md

 # incephption
-PHP code generator with a fluent interface
+~PHP code generator with a fluent interface~ There's a better use for this.
+Needs work!

 ## Installation
 soon